Drones and rhino conservation

 In recent years, various new technologies have been tested and used in an attempt to combat wildlife crime.
 Drones, satellite imagery, predictive analysis, DNA analysis, hidden cameras, GPS location devices and apps are all being implemented to try and predict, locate, track and catch suspected poachers to reduce the number of animals being killed for the illegal wildlife trade.

-Drones, in particular, have been receiving increased press attention as a ‘silver bullet’ to end the current rhino poaching crisis.
+The drone, in particular, has been receiving increased press attention as a ‘silver bullet’ to end the current rhino poaching crisis.
 With headlines such as “Drones, satellites and maths take down poachers in South Africa”, “Google to Fund Anti-Poaching Drones in Asia, Africa” and “Hi-tech boost for fight against rhino poaching”, it is hard not to get swept up in the media hype.
 But how effective are they?

 What are drones and what are they used for?